-The use of this product does require removal of the Icom IC-9700 bottom cover and replacement of a cable and soldering of the small coupler PC board.
+The use of this product does require removal of the Icom IC-9700 bottom cover and replacement of a cable and soldering of the small coupler PC board over the brass TCXO compartment.
 This should not affect Icom warrantee as No modifications are required to the Transceiver that could damage it.
 This also means that when the GPS-9700 is not used, the Transceiver will still function the same as from the factory and be locked to its internal TCXO.
 The use of the GPS-9700 however will not allow the automatic 10MHz calibration to work as the SMA to IPX cable is replaced and used with the coupler board, but this should not be an issue as manual calibration is still available.

 1/ There can be an issue that the VCTCXO module has no output due to it not being successfully soldered to the board.
-I have come across this numerous times and it is difficult to flow solder under the device, so any intromittent or no output is probably due to soldering.
+I have come across this numerous times and it is difficult to flow solder under the device, so any intermittent or no output is probably due to soldering.

 2/ Adjusting the 10MHz GPS drive level input to the GPS-9700 will affect the phase noise.
 It is best to use the lowest drive possible for lock, and then increase the level by 5dB for good locking.
 Some products have now been supplied with the NXP SA612AN which appears to require less GPS drive signal, and tests have shown that -10 to -20dB input is ideal for the lowest phase noise.

 The pictures below are a final revision so should be carefully followed in construction.
 Probably the only really difficult part is the fitting of the AD9835.
 It is very important that the Kit construction notes are followed very carefully with regards to initial testing of the 5v regulator before increasing the voltage to the board.
 BUY THIS PRODUCT